ankeesler/anwork/doc/FEATURE.md

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?
 - We need to figure out what the installed "thing" is above and make sure it has the right classes with it.
-- Add in documentation generation in build process - regeneration of CLI.md needs to be added to documentation gradle tasks and we need for build to depend on it.
-Documentation before code!

 ## Journaling